-Renewables – using our campaign site with our partner Big Clean Switch you can get a cost comparisan with eight 100% renewable clean energy suppliers.
-Then if you want to switch its just the click of your mouse!
-If you would like our help with using Big Clean Switch come and see us at the Horsham Repair Cafe.
+Renewables/clean energy – using our campaign site with our partner Big Clean Switch you can get a cost comparisan with eight 100% renewable clean energy suppliers from the comfort of your armchair!
+It takes about 5 minutes.
+If you would like our help with using Big Clean Switch come and see us at the Horsham Repair Cafe on the first Saturday of each month.
 All you need to do is book a time slot here and bring a recent electricity bill (and gas bill if you use it).
-Alternatively you might be interested in installing solar on your house, for details of good local solar companies please contact us.
+If you are interested in installing solar on your house, for details of good local solar companies please contact us.

 Recycle – learn what you can recycle in your household recycling bins here and find a printable Sussex Green Living recycling list here, this will enable you to recycle single-use plastics which would normally have to go to landfill or incinerator.
 This recycling scheme raises valuable funds for the William Penn School, the Springboard Project and several other charities which support children and wildlife .

 Reduce – find ways to reduce your consumption, whether it is water use, energy use, consumables with packaging or clothes which have been shipped all over the World.
 Reduce the plastic food packaging you buy, purchase loose and local or better still grow your own in your garden,on a balcony or rent an allotment, this reduces your food miles too!